US Open: Taylor Fritz beats Alexander Zverev to book semi-final spot as Emma Navarro also reaches final four

-Taylor Fritz beats fourth seed Alexander Zverev 7-6 (7-2) 3-6 6-4 7-6 (7-3), while fellow American Emma Navarro rides stunning second-set turnaround from 5-1 down to beat Paula Badosa 6-2 7-5; watch the US Open - live on Sky Sports Tennis and Sky Sports+
+Taylor Fritz beats Alexander Zverev 7-6 (7-2) 3-6 6-4 7-6 (7-3); fellow American Emma Navarro rides stunning second-set turnaround to beat Paula Badosa 6-2 7-5; watch Jack Draper's quarter-final vs Alex de Minaur live on Sky Sports Tennis, Sky Sports+ & NOW from 6:30pm

 American Taylor Fritz beat fourth seed Alexander Zverev 7-6 (7-2) 3-6 6-4 7-6 (7-3) to reach the semi-finals of the US Open for the first time.